 Kylie’s teacher Lynley has written a lovely story about her and her mother Debbie has sent some beautiful photos.

+The concept keyboard can be programmed to recognize anything from numbers to colours to letters to words in Māori.
+The board is divided up into squares.
+You decide how many squares you need for each letter etc. Then assign all these squares to the letter etc. You then use a piece of A3 paper and transfer the information to it.
+At the start the squares are best to be a decent size with the letter etc centred on it or even just a colour.
 Kylie started off with a book about clowns that had different coloured noses, hats etc. I would read the story, then ask questions about it.
 Like the clown with green pants had a what coloured hat?
 She would touch purple.
 I realized quickly that this was all too babyish for her.
 She had taught herself to read.
 So we progressed onto spelling the colours.
 The next day it was work in the class and see what you know.
 And boy did she know heaps.
 It was very tiring at the start, all this concentration that was necessary but she just wanted to get everything out.
 Once the gate was open there was no stopping her.
 Now all kids are different and you wouldn't expect the same result necessarily with other little girls but nothing ventured nothing gained.

 Anything I can do to help just contact me.

 Sadly Kylie found rest from her busy life ten years ago, however, her spirit and achievements are remembered by all those who loved her.

 i would be able to communicate much better with people. i would like to say i love you to my mum and my dad and my brothers.

 my biggest problem is people who think i am dumb. i have hidden talents just ask mrs marwick.

 i wish i could speak.By Kylie Trevathan - 11yrs